Typing is often easier than writing by hand for kids with certain learning and thinking differences.

 .
 They may lose their train of thought by focusing more on fixing mistakes than on moving forward with their idea.
 Kids with attention issues may also get distracted by shifting their gaze from a handwritten draft to the keyboard to the screen.

-flexible thinking can create a different type of challenge.
+can create a different type of challenge.
 Kids may have a hard time accepting the computer’s corrections, convinced that they are right.

 You may not be able to address your child’s specific challenges.
 But there are ways you can make typing easier.